abbbi/virtnbdbackup/README.md

 the same time, using separate calls to the application with a different target directory to store the data.

-# Incremntal backups of RAW disks and direct attached volumes (LVM, ZFS, ..)
+# Incremental backups of RAW disks and direct attached volumes (LVM, ZFS, ..)

 ## QCOW Format versions